18-SP-Web-Design/chapter-0-you-need-to-git-mareyes123/README.md

 ## Option 1: Windows Client and Local Text Editor

+This is the easiest to set up, but the least portable and least flexible.

 ## Option 2: CodeAnywhere

+This is the hardest to set up, but once it is, everything is wonderful.

 **Assumptions:** This assignment assumes that you have already set up a Codeanywhere account and a GitHub account and linked them together.